 How to Pick the Perfect Firewood

-Maryn Williams • Nov 24, 2015
+Maryn Williams • November 24, 2015

 Most fireplace aficionados know that one of the main secrets to a wonderfully robust, long and evenly burning fire is using seasoned firewood.
 But what does that really mean?
 The answer is quite simple: seasoned wood is dry.